Original Farmers Market

-The Original Farmers Market is an area of food stalls, sit-down eateries, prepared food vendors, and produce markets in Los Angeles, California, at the corner of Fairfax Avenue and 3rd Street.
-First opened in July 1934, it is also a historic Los Angeles landmark and tourist attraction.
+Original Farmers Market is an area of food stalls, sit-down eateries, prepared food vendors, and produce markets in the Fairfax District of Los Angeles, California, on the corner of Fairfax Avenue and 3rd Street.
+It first opened in 1934 and was designated Los Angeles Historic-Cultural Monument No. 543 in 1991.

-The Original Farmers Market features more than 100 vendors, including ready-to-eat foods, grocers, and tourist shops, and is located just south of Television City.
-Unlike most farmers' markets, which are held only at intervals, The Original Farmers' Market of Los Angeles is a permanent installation and is open seven days a week.
-The vendors serve many kinds of food, both American cuisine from local farmers and local ethnic foods from the many immigrant communities of Los Angeles, with many Latin American and Asian cuisines well represented.
+Original Farmers Market features more than 100 vendors, including ready-to-eat foods, grocers, and tourist shops, and is located one block south of Television City.
+Unlike most farmers markets, Original Farmers Market is a permanent installation open seven days a week.
+Vendors serve many kinds of food, including American cuisine from local farmers and ethnic foods from Los Angeles's many immigrant communities.
+The market is adjacent to The Grove, and an electric-powered tram runs between the two destinations.

-It is located at the corner of 3rd Street and Fairfax Avenue in the Fairfax District of Los Angeles.
-It is adjacent to The Grove outdoor shopping mall; an electric-powered streetcar runs between the two sites.

-The market is a destination for foodies in search of the market's ethnic cuisines, specialty food markets, and prepared-food stalls.
-A sign that reads "Meet Me at Third and Fairfax" displays at the front of The Original Farmers Market.